How Many Tablespoons Are In A Cup

 4 tablespoons1/4 cup

-These conversions are based on the US customary system (USCS) of measurement which is primarily used in the United States.
-While it has many similarities to the British Imperial system, it is not completely identical.
+These conversions are based on the US customary system (USCS) of measurement, which is primarily used in the United States.
+While similar to the British Imperial system, they’re not entirely identical.

-It is safe to say a majority of the recipes that you access online use US customary measurements, so understanding the conversions will enable you to follow the recipe properly and accurately.
+It’s safe to say MOST online recipes use US customary measurements, so understanding the conversions will help you follow the recipe correctly.

 1 US Cup = 16 US tablespoons = 236.59 milliliters (ml)